Powerlearnproject/se-assignment-day-2-git-and-github-Pheonixai/README.md

 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+      Version control systems are used to track changes made to files or code.
+Github is a popular tool for version control because it provides great features such as branching, project boards , pull requests, branch merging etc which falicitates collaboration and effective management.
+Version control helps protect project integrity by allowing for effective control and synchronization of code ,  proper tracking of changes or commits, code review in issues and so on.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
      Answer: Steps involved: 1.
 Open your github account.
 If you do not have one, then create an account.